The wider problem. Protesters getting fined

 When something seems like a solution to a problem, look beyond.

-In summer 2019 many protesters in Moscow got sued by the city transport authorities and a restaurant for making them work harder (!).
+In the summer of 2019 many protesters in Moscow were sued by the city transport authorities and a restaurant for making them work harder (!).
 This seemed like complete nonsense until I understood the wider problem.
-Most Russians haven’t got rid of the bug of believing that the Tsar or the Party will fix their problems.
-Thus they believe the only person that can solve the problem is someone from the government.
-The government of course, became tired of this: solving every problem is impossible.
+Most Russians hadn’t yet ditched the bug of believing that the Tsar or the Party will fix their problems.
+Thus they believed that the only person that can solve the problem is someone from the government.
+The government, of course, became tired of this: solving every problem is impossible.

-It took advantage of the popularity of opposition leaders and the protesters following them by fining these people high sums for minor misdemeanours.
+So the government took advantage of the popularity of opposition leaders and the protesters following them.
+These people were fined high sums for minor misdemeanours.
 Most people in Russia haven’t crowdfunded anything, so by engaging in a nationwide discourse, the state created a situation in which people would impulsively help them, by crowdfunding.
-People learned about crowdfunding to later use it for personal matters.
-Russians got richer and Russia got better.
-This is especially noteworthy as Russia established a new crowdfunding law on January 1, 2020.
+People learned about crowdfunding and later used it for personal matters.
+Russians became richer and Russia became better.
+This is especially noteworthy because Russia established a new crowdfunding law on January 1, 2020.